We're a place where young people who are going through a tough time can get support.

 headspace Wagga Wagga welcomes client feedback and has a policy in place to address client complaints.
 Feedback and complaints are taken through our lead agency, Relationships Australia Canberra & Region (RACR).
 If you would like to provide feedback on a service you have received at RACR, including headspace Wagga Wagga, we invite you to complete a Client Feedback Form.
 The Client Feedback Form and further information can be accessed by following the link below.

 We are a friendly group of young people from the local area, aged between 16 and 25 years old.
-We all strive to provide a safe and friendly group for people to join, have fun, and help work towards a common interest of promoting Youth Mental Health.
+We all strive to provide a safe and friendly group for people to join, have fun, and help work towards a common interest of promoting youth mental health.
 Being a member of the YRG is a voluntary role that offers you an opportunity to have your say and improve health services for young people in your community.
 YRG members gain valued skills and experience.
-Although we discuss important things, our meetings are casual and food is provided (and more often than not, there is cake!).
+Although we discuss important things, our meetings are casual and food is provided.

 As a group we aim to: